Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 **latent heat** - instead of the energy going to heat, the energy is going to changing the phase of matter. (in a more official term: the heat or energy that is absorbed or released during a phase change of a substance)
 ### Boiling and Evaporation
 - There will always be some molecules near the surface that have enough energy to overcome the attractive forces that hold
 - **Evaporation** occurs from surface of a liquid over a range of temperatures.
 Boiling occurs throughout a liquid at a precise temperature.
+It can be changed according to pressure
 -  **boiling** occurs at a precise temperature - temperature which the molecules have enough energy to form bubbles inside the liquid.
 - Evaporation leads to a decrease in average kinetic energy.
 That's why a fall temperatures always accompanies evaporation from a liquid.
+-
-#### Latent heat
+## Latent heat
 **Latent heat** - thermal energy that is transferred at constant temperature during any change of physical phase.
 - The specific latent heat of a substance, $L$, is the amount of energy transferred when 1 kg of the substance changes phase at a constant temperature.
 >[!abstract] Specific latent heat equation
 >$$Q = mL$$
 >SI units: $Jkg^{-1}$

+- :Since there are two phase changes, each substance has twa latent heats.
 - Latent heat associated with freezing or melting is called **specific latent heat of fusion**, $L_f$
 - Latent heat associated with boiling or condensing is known as **specific latent heat of vaporization**, $L_v$
 ![[Pasted image 20231103140404.png | 400]]